 If you like beer, then don’t miss the opportunity to taste this one; it won’t disappoint!

 23. Stroll the Paros Environmental and Cultural Park

 Paros Environmental and Cultural Park is a theme park that stretches over a peninsula of 800 acres.
-A pioneer of its kind in the Cyclades, Paros Park is based on volunteering, and welcomes visitors all year round for a variety of environmental and cultural activities or just for a walk in this natural place.
+A pioneer of its kind in the Cyclades islands, Paros Park is based on volunteering and welcomes visitors all year round for a variety of environmental and cultural activities or just for a walk in this natural place.

 In the park, there is an open-air theater, an open-air cinema for movies under the stars, hiking trails, a cafe-restaurant, and free beaches.
 The park works for the protection and promotion of the peninsula of Ai Giannis-Detis.
 There, by the sea, is the beautiful church of Ai Giannis-Detis that gives the name to the peninsula.

 24. Appreciate the rich history of Paros

 Overlooking Delos, outside Parikia, there is a sanctuary dedicated to Delios Apollo and Arteia, dating back to the 5th century BC, which housed the cult statue of Arteia, which is now on display at the Archaeological Museum of Paros.

 What’s more, in Agia Anna, on the road to Aliki, you should visit the sanctuaries of Pythian Apollo and Asclepius, dating back to the 4th century BC, where the whole kouros of the Louvre Museum and many Psarian relics come from.

 Of course, the Archaeological Museum of Parikia is one of the most important museums in Greece due to its exhibitions found in excavations in Paros and Antiparos, most famously the Victory of Paros, the archaic Psarini Gorgo, the poet Archilochos, and others.